A post-growth economy: thinking the unthinkable

 This is exactly the right time to campaign on the tragedy of growth, said Caroline Lucas.
 The government’s priority is economic growth, but Covid has forced governments everywhere to prioritise people’s health not growth.
 And it has shown that we are ‘hardwired towards care and compassion’.
 ‘Some people might just be listening.’
 We need to put the wellbeing of people and the environment at the heart of policy for the long term, she said.
 ‘We can’t pursue infinite growth in a finite planet.’

 GDP is ‘a political shibboleth’, said Clive Lewis.
 ‘As politicians, it’s very difficult to move away from the idea of growth.’
-The Labour Party talks about sustainable growth and green growth, and better distribution of growth, but shies away from talking about the end of growth.
+The Labour Party talks about sustainable growth and green growth, and better distribution of growth, but shies away from talking about the end of growth, degrowth or post-growth.
 But he agreed that Covid-19 gives us a unique moment, when the balance between health and wellbeing, on the one hand, and economy and growth, on the other, is at the centre of discussion.

 Broadening our view of what’s important